yasar-arafath07/Competitive-Programming/Others/Sublime Text/Creating_Snippets.md

 # How to Create Snippets in Sublime Text

-- Open Sublime Text -> Tools -> Developer -> New Snippet (the below code will show up) "
+- Open Sublime Text -> Tools -> Developer -> New Snippet (the below code will show up.
+Click on 'Code' tab to view it)

 <snippet>
     <content><![CDATA[
 Hello, ${1:this} is a ${2:snippet}.